 II.
 Subnet- Range of IP address in your virtual private cloud(VPC)

 III.
 Route table- A set of rules is called routes.
 It is used to define where your network traffic is directed.

 IV.
-VPC endpoints- It is a service that allows to securely connect the VPC to different AWS services without leaving the AWS network.
-VPC does not need any public IP address to communicate with Resource in this service.
+VPC endpoints- It is a service that allows securely connecting the VPC to different AWS services without leaving the AWS network.
+VPC does not need any public IP address to communicate with resources in this service.
 Using the endpoint makes it secure because the data does not go out of AWS, it completely stays inside the AWS network.

 V. CIDR block- CIDR stands for classless inter-domain routing.
 It is used to allocate an IP address.
 This range can be used inside the VPC to allocate IP to different services for example EC2.

 Different AWS VPC network services

 - Subnet creation

 - Route tables